shx-haah/shx-haah.github.io/docs/index.md

-# Welcome to My Homepage
+# Welcome to My Homepage!

-## My name is Sang, Haoxin (Hollis).
-I'm glad to share my thoughts with you.
-Hope we can both learn from each other.
+## My name is Haoxin Sang (Hollis).

+I'm excited to share my journey as a PhD student in CS at the University of Alberta.
+Welcome to my blog!

-BTW, my content is written in English and, sometimes, Chinese.
-Still in the process of learning to write good English articles.
+My content is written in English and, occasionally, in Chinese.
+I'm still learning to write good English articles, but I'm happy to exchange ideas in either language.
+Here, you'll find insights into my research, experiences as an international student, and reflections on various topics in Computer Science.